stephenpharmd/listella-frontend-test/README.md

 ### Submission

-Please fork the following repository and complete a pull request for submission.
+Please fork the following repository and complete a pull request or email us a link to your repository for submission.
 A README.md file should accompany the submission with detailed information on compilation and usage as well as any assumption made.

-**_Disclaimer: Do not share this test or your response to anyone.
-Make sure that all repositories are private._**